jillesvangurp/presentation-test-performance/slides.md

 ## Half-assed integration tests

-- All the downsides of integration testing without most of the upsides
 - **Coverage is an illusion** (permutations of inputs is like integration test)
 - Still **slow and costly**
   - But maybe less costly than a full integration test
+- Means you are **testing in production** when you run with the non faked components.
+  - Or you do double work by running expensive end to end tests that overlap with your half-assed tests
 - Are you being **cheap or frugal**?
 Why?
 - A **proper integration test** is what you really want
+- Bad **compromise** beteen performance and realism
+- All the **downsides of integration testing without most of the upsides**

 > If only we could integration test faster?!
 Then we could do it properly ....